Skip to content

 YOSEMITE, TENAYA LODGE | APRIL

-MAY 1 – YOSEMITE NATIONAL PARK, TENAYA LODGE
+APRIL 21 – SUNDAY: DEPART MERCED FOR YOSEMITE NATIONAL PARK, TENAYA LODGE

 7:00 AM Breakfast – El Capitan Hotel